ScilifelabDataCentre/dds_cli/docs/web.rst

 5. Reset forgotten password
 """""""""""""""""""""""""""""
 5.1.
-Go to https://delivery.scilifelab.se/ (if you're met with an error message, try https://dds.dckube.scilifelab.se/ instead, and let us know that the first url does not work) and click on "Forgot Password?".
+Go to https://delivery.scilifelab.se/ and click on "Forgot Password?".
 You should be redirected to the following page:

     .. image:: _static/password_forgot.png
         :width: 400